fdcarazo/predictElasticAnys/README.md

 # predictElasticAnys
-Project created to run a deep learning model and predict the influence of anisotropy on the elastic properties of Olivine.
+Predict the evolution and influence of anisotropy on the elastic properties of Olivine using a deep learning model.